 2. Current Research

 The last two chapters develop Schelling’s alternative to the “accountability gap.”
 Unlike Hegel, who remained committed to the flexibility of reason, Schelling took the idea of reason’s creativity much further.
 As research from Wolfgram Hogrebe and Markus Gabriel point out, for Schelling reason is disturbingly ungrounded.
 Metaphysics often hides reason’s creativity to present closed and systematic accounts of existence.
-Schelling comes to the conclusion that reason’s authority depends, to some degree, on deception.
+Schelling comes to the conclusion that reason’s objectivity depends, to some degree, on forgetting creativity.
 Ultimately, metaphysics is a matter of storytelling, just as the myths of the past and the histories of religious traditions.
 Metaphysics needs to recognize that it is just one story among many.

 3. Future Research